Studying languages to a high level can bring both personal and professional rewards.

 Languages are the key to human understanding: why not join us in exploring the exciting opportunities which they offer in the modern world?

 We also offer pre-sessional English courses for students who do not have the level of English language required to join a degree programme directly, or for students who meet their degree programme requirements but wish to improve their English and study skills before the start of the programme.
-In addition, we also deliver tailored private English tuition and free English Language Support Programmes (ELSP) to help with your English during your time at Surrey.

 Our English language courses are taught by highly experienced, professional tutors who combine state-of-the-art teaching methods with up-to-date insights from linguistic research.
 The classes give you the opportunity to increase your confidence by improving your English skills and meeting fellow students.
 This will maximise your chances of academic and professional success and help you make the most of your time at Surrey.